REVISIT POST ON TOYOTOMI [HERE]

 These are the cooked claws.
 You would think because of how frequently I eat lobster, I would have thought to throw the claws in the hot pot, but it was BFs idea and is apparently common sense, whoops.

-For the pieces of salmon sashimi I could not eat because of the skin (too chewy), I cooked them in the hot pot which turned out pretty yummy and melts in your mouth.
+For the pieces of salmon sashimi I could not eat because of the skin (too chewy), I cooked them in the hot pot which turned out pretty yummy and melts in the mouth.

 AVOCADO, CALIFORNIA, MARPLE ROLL (SPICY TUNA SASHIMI) AND SUMMER ROLL (IMITATION CRAB MEAT).
 For the marple and summer roll, there is a limit of 1 piece per person.
 All the rolls are nicely made without tasting too heavy in mayonnaise.
 The avocado roll has a few brown pieces of avocado, the california roll has nice shredded imitation crab, and the specialty rolls have a good amount of topped masago.
 I also like the black sesame seeds too!
 If anything, the rice is heavy which can be a given at some AYCE restaurants.